silverton-io/buz-docs/docs/outputs/database/elasticsearch.md

 **🟢 Supported**

-The Elasticsearch sink loads `valid` and `invalid` events into the configured indices.
+The Elasticsearch sink writes events into the configured indices.

 Indices are ensured via the nature of elasticsearch, so manual creation is not required.